mari-santos/mari-santos/README.md

 ## My name is Mariana Santos and my nickname is "mari-santos"

-I currently work as a UX Designer but I always liked the front-end and in recent times I've been dedicated to learning about HTML, CSS, JS and frameworks such as Angular.
+I currently work as a UX Designer but I always liked the front-end and in recent times I've been dedicated to learning about HTML, CSS, JS and frameworks such as React and Angular.

 ____